kamilkenny/EDA/README.md

-![full view durining centre](https://github.com/user-attachments/assets/51ced1c1-6352-4286-976f-2b7d32952c42) DURNING CENTRE COMPLEX, EDGE HILL UNIVERSITY 39.02 kWp PHOTOVOLTAIC SYSTEM HISTORICAL GENERATION OUTPUT (33.84 kWp rooftop array featuring 144 × 235 W Yingli Solar modules mounted at a 10° pitch, and a 5.18 kWp facade-mounted array, consisting of 28 × 185 W Solarcentury modules installed vertically).
+![full view durining centre](https://github.com/user-attachments/assets/51ced1c1-6352-4286-976f-2b7d32952c42) DURNING CENTRE COMPLEX HBRID POWER SUPPLY SYSTEM, EDGE HILL UNIVERSITY 39.02 kWp PHOTOVOLTAIC SYSTEM HISTORICAL GENERATION OUTPUT (33.84 kWp rooftop array featuring 144 × 235 W Yingli Solar modules mounted at a 10° pitch, and a 5.18 kWp facade-mounted array, consisting of 28 × 185 W Solarcentury modules installed vertically).
+The complex is services by an hybrid of the Grid and the photovoltaic power supply system.

+# The BiG Question ?
+Can the Complex Power System be deployed on 100% rewable energy supply.

 # The Data Analytics and Developed Energy Forecasting System deployed at: https://kamil-deployment-of-edgehill-durning.onrender.com/